jaypipes/articles/openstack/mulligan-architecture.md

 In this part, I'll be discussing what I'd change about the **architecture**, **APIs** and **technology choices** of OpenStack in the new world of Project Mulligan.

+## A word on programming language

+For those of you frothing like hyenas waiting to get into a religious battle over programming languages, you will need to put your tongues back into your skulls.
+I'm afraid you're going to be supremely disappointed by this post, since I quite deliberately did not want to get into a Golang vs. Python vs.
+Rust vs. Brainfuck debate.

+Might as well get used to that feeling of disappointment now before going further.
+Or, whatever, just stop reading if that's what you were hoping for.

+For the record, shitty software can be written in any programming language.
+Likewise, excellent software can be written in most programming languages.
+I personally have a love/hate relationship with all three programming languages that I code with on a weekly basis (Python, Golang, C++).

+Regardless of which programming language might be chosen for Project Mulligan, I doubt this love/hate relationship would change.
+At the end of the day, what is most important is the communication mechanisms between components in a distributed system and how various data is persisted.
+Programming language matters in neither of those thing.
+There are bindings in every programming language for communicating over HTTP and for persisting and retrieving data from various purpose-build data stores.

 ## Redoing the architecture

 There are four areas of system design that I'd like to discuss in relation to